 Frequently asked questions

 Coaching is all about you, I work with you on a one-to-one basis to help you to identify, take control and achieve your goals.
 It is safe, confidential and completely focused on you, and what you want to achieve.

 You’ll typically come to the coaching process with an overall goal or set of objectives and I’ll work with you through a number of coaching sessions to support you to achieve this.

-As a professional and qualified coach, I use various skills, techniques and powerful questioning to help my clients gain insight and clarity to move forward.
+As a professional, qualified and accredited coach, I use various skills, techniques and powerful questioning to help my clients gain insight and clarity to move forward.
 At the end of each session, I’ll invite you to commit to key actions to take before our next meeting.
 I’ll hold you to account and check in with you to see how you’re getting on.

 It’s a guided process, I’ll challenge your thinking, help you to see things from different angles, and bring new perspectives to the issue.
 I’ll help you to gain clarity and find the answers within yourself to move forward.

 What kinds of things can coaching help with?

-Most coaching clients will be facing personal or professional challenges, wanting to improve their performance, or to make positive changes in their lives.
-The coaching process will help you to take control and move forward.
+Most coaching clients will be facing personal or professional challenges, wanting to improve their performance at work, or to make positive changes in their lives.
+Coaching is a personal learning process, it helps you gain insight, take control and move forward.

 Below are examples of some of the challenges and issues that I have supported people with through coaching: